 • Participate in an on-call duty rotation serving as a first responder and assist with crisis management, intervention, and emergency response • Support students as they encounter various developmental and/or adjustment difficulties • Provide appropriate support and follow-up for students and staff involved in crisis or emergency situations • Maintain availability and accessibility to residents and student staff • Maintain communication with appropriate professional staff to keep them informed of emergencies and crisis situations

-• Serve on department and University committees as assigned • Attend all departmental and divisional retreats and meetings • Maintain a high degree of visibility and availability to students and staff members • Collaborate with other departments within Student Affairs for campus wide events • Perform other duties as assigned Minimum Qualifications: • Two years of full-time professional residential life, housing, or student affairs experience • Master's degree in Higher Education Administration or a related field • Experience in training, selection, and supervision of student staff • Effective written and public speaking skills • Strong commitment to students • Excellent organizational, analytical, and critical thinking skills • On-call and crisis management experience Preferred Qualifications: • Ability to be flexible in a fast paced day-to-day work environment • Experience working with special interest housing communities • Strong large-scale programming implementation skills • Commitment to developing campus partnerships with faculty and staff • Facilities management operations About Bucknell
+• Serve on department and University committees as assigned • Attend all departmental and divisional retreats and meetings • Maintain a high degree of visibility and availability to students and staff members • Collaborate with other departments within Student Affairs for campus wide events • Perform other duties as assigned Minimum Qualifications: • One year of residential life, housing, or student affairs experience • Master's degree in Higher Education Administration or a related field • Experience in training, selection, and supervision of student staff • Effective written and public speaking skills • Strong commitment to students • Excellent organizational, analytical, and critical thinking skills • On-call and crisis management experience Preferred Qualifications: • Two years of full-time professional residential life, housing, or student affairs experience • Ability to be flexible in a fast paced day-to-day work environment • Experience working with special interest housing communities • Strong large-scale programming implementation skills • Commitment to developing campus partnerships with faculty and staff • Facilities management operations About Bucknell

 Founded in 1846 and located along the banks of the Susquehanna River in historic Lewisburg, Pa., Bucknell University is an undergraduate-focused institution that stands uniquely at the intersection of top-ranked liberal arts, engineering and management programs.
 Our students choose from more than 50 majors and 60 minors in the arts, engineering, humanities, management, and natural and social sciences, as well as extensive global study, service-learning and research opportunities.
 Bucknell’s 3,600 undergraduate and 100 graduate students enjoy a low 9:1 student-faculty ratio and exceptional opportunities to collaborate with faculty mentors.